MDU-PHL/pango-watch/README.md

 ## Changes
 > Note: Links to lineages on https://cov-lineages.org will not work until the site is updated to include the changes.

+### 2022-11-15
+- \+ [CK.3](https://cov-lineages.org/lineage.html?lineage=CK.3) Alias of B.1.1.529.5.2.24.3, found mainly in Singapore and USA, from pango-designation issue #1121
+- \+ [XBG](https://cov-lineages.org/lineage.html?lineage=XBG) Recombinant lineage of BA.2.76 and BA.5.2, predominantly in UK, from pango-designation issue #896

 ### 2022-11-14
 - \+ [BF.7.5.1](https://cov-lineages.org/lineage.html?lineage=BF.7.5.1) Alias of B.1.1.529.5.2.1.7.5.1, found mainly in Germany and Denmark, from pango-designation issue #1317
 - \+ [BA.5.2.41](https://cov-lineages.org/lineage.html?lineage=BA.5.2.41) Alias of B.1.1.529.5.2.41, found mainly in Sweden, from pango-designation issue #1328